izy4eze/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints all natural numbers from n to 98, followed by a new line.
 Write a function that prints the n times table, starting with 0. void print_times_table(int n)
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.